 The White Rim Trail is a 100-mile jeep road that links backcountry campsites through Canyonlands National Park near Moab, Utah.
 The Kodachrome scenery and easy route-finding make this one popular, so reserve your campsites early.
 The riding isn’t overly technical, but there are some tough climbs.
 Car support is possible.

 Built with mountain biking in mind, this super-scenic, 97-mile singletrack will forever change your perception of North Dakota.
 Lots of badlands and fast, fun, moderately technical sections.
 Possibly the best four- or five-day ride in the country.

-471 miles of drunkenly scenic, high-mountain singletrack, but the Colorado Trail is tough (and sometimes impossible) to ride with panniers or trailers.
+While you'll find 471 miles of drunkenly scenic, high-mountain singletrack, the Colorado Trail is tough (and sometimes impossible) to ride with panniers or trailers.

-The big, bad granddaddy of epic mountain bike routes.
-2,700 miles of primarily jeep roads (with a dash of pavement and singletrack), the Great Divide Mountain Bike Route criss-crosses the Continental Divide countless times.
-Set aside at least two months for this behemoth; most people take 70 days.
+This is the big, bad granddaddy of epic mountain bike routes.
+With 2,700 miles of primarily jeep roads (with a dash of pavement and singletrack), the Great Divide Mountain Bike Route crisscrosses the Continental Divide countless times.
+Set aside at least two months for this behemoth; most people ride it in70 days.